The Complete Guide to Choosing the Best Incense for Meditation

 Incense helps to create that environment of serenity and peace.
 There is something about the ritual of burning incense before meditating that immediately draws us into a sacred space.
 It evokes the sense of so many religious and spiritual ceremonies where incense is used, which is helpful in setting up the appropriate environment for meditation.

 If we find it hard to quiet our minds, the calming, soothing scent of incense is a wonderful accompaniment to the practice, deepening our connection and uplifting our spirits.
+This is the same way in which a Tibetan singing bowl can enhance meditation.

 The Different Types of Incense Available